JobbeDeluxe/AnimalCare/README.md

 - Automatic pen detection that classifies animals as **WILD**, **PASTURE**, or **CAPTIVE** based on solid boundaries up to the configured radius.
 - Persistent hunger system stored in each entity's `PersistentDataContainer`, with configurable loss/regeneration per status and starvation effects.
 - Feeding gate that blocks manual breeding until animals are fully fed.
-- Barrel-based troughs (named `[Trough]` by default) that consume stored food items to feed nearby animals automatically.
+- Barrel-based troughs (named `[Trough]` by default) and automatic double-barrel troughs (place two barrels side by side) that consume stored food items to feed nearby animals automatically, opening the lids while feed is available.
 - Actionable configuration with entity lists, hunger tuning, pen detection radius/size, and messaging.
 - Continuous GitHub Actions build that produces a packaged plugin jar on every push or pull request.